Ericsson

 Telefonaktiebolaget LM Ericsson (lit.
 'Telephone Stock Company of LM Ericsson'), commonly known as Ericsson (/sv/), is a Swedish multinational networking and telecommunications company headquartered in Stockholm.
 Ericsson has been a major contributor to the development of the telecommunications industry and is one of the leaders in 5G.
-Ericsson has over 57,000 granted patents and it is the inventor of Bluetooth technology.
+Ericsson has over 57,000 granted patents, and it is the inventor of Bluetooth technology.

 The company sells infrastructure, software, and services in information and communications technology for telecommunications service providers and enterprises, including, among others, cellular 4G and 5G equipment, and Internet Protocol (IP) and optical transport systems.
 The company employs around 100,000 people and operates in more than 180 countries.
 The company is listed on the Nasdaq Stockholm under the ticker symbols ERIC.A and ERIC.B and on the American Nasdaq under the ticker symbol ERIC.

 The company was founded in 1876 by Lars Magnus Ericsson and is jointly controlled by the Wallenberg family through its holding company Investor AB, and the universal bank Handelsbanken through its investment company Industrivärden.
-The Wallenbergs and the Handelsbanken sphere acquired their voting-strong A-shares, and thus the control of Ericsson, after the fall of the Kreuger empire in the early 1930s.
+The Wallenbergs and the Handelsbanken sphere acquired its voting-strong A-shares, and thus the control of Ericsson, after the fall of the Kreuger empire in the early 1930s.